 PoliciesFor the safety and well-being of everyone in our program, F.F.D. has the following policies in place...

-Commitment to InclusionNo child registered for FFD will ever be left out or discriminated against based on their race, gender identity, sexual orientation, ability, economic status, or family structure.
-We strive to provide an inclusive and welcoming environment to all.
+Commitment to InclusionNo child participating in our programs will ever be intentionally hurt, left out, or discriminated against based on their race, gender identity, sexual orientation, ability, economic status, or family structure.
+When unintentional harm is inflicted, we will follow the steps outlined in our Right Relations Guidelines.
+F.F.D. volunteers and staff strive to provide an inclusive and welcoming environment to all.

 Classroom Discipline PolicyWe are a covenantal faith.
 We are brought together not by creed or dogma, but by our shared commitment to each other and our respective spiritual journeys.
 At the beginning of every year, Family Faith Development classes explore this concept by creating covenants of their own.
 It is explained to them that their covenant is a list of promises of how they will treat one another in the coming year.
-Once children understand this, they are invited to sign their name (or add their thumb print) to the covenant, affirming their commitment to each other.
+Once children understand this, they are invited to affirm their commitment to each other by pledging to follow the covenant.
 Throughout the rest of the year, your child's teacher will refer to the class covenant in times of conflict.

 Photo Release PolicyWhile we do our best to obtain prior permission to use you and your child’s photos in our publications, you should know that First Church’s current photo release policy is an opt-out policy.
 In short, you or your child’s photo may be used without your consent unless you contact the Director of Lifespan Development and state that you do not want us to use your photos.